 Inside the Modern History Gallery.

-After exploring the Royal BC Museum we made a stop at the Victoria Bug Zoo.
+After exploring the Royal BC Museum, we made a brief stop at the Victoria Bug Zoo.
 It’s not a very big facility but it does have an impressive collection of insects and spiders.
 Braydon loves animals, so he enjoyed himself.

 Horse Drawn Carriage Tour

-When we were in university, Nicole worked on the horse carriages, driving tourists around the city and pointing out its historical sights and attractions.
+When we were in university, Nicole worked on the horse carriages.
+She would drive tourists around the downtown area and point out Victoria’s historical sights and attractions.
 To this day, it remains her favorite job because of her love of horses and travel.